 The new BLS process enables more positive resource management practices to assist with gaining trust from all partners.
 Dispatchers work more confidently by asking the right questions and sending the right resources the first time.
 Above and beyond our stating goals for the project, these new protocols and processes also had additional positive effects on our operations.

 For one, employee engagement improved.
 EMTs who never got to attend to patient care were now afforded this opportunity.
-Paramedics were now running less interfacilities and were reserved for 911 responses.
+Paramedics were now running fewer interfacilities and were reserved for 911 responses.
 Overall employee satisfaction improved from 78% in 2016 to 87% in 2017.
 We segmented out EMTs and paramedics in the 2017 survey in order to see more specific indications in improvement in each of these employee groups going forward.

 Additionally, as BLS units staffed with two EMTS were added into the system, this relaxed our need for paramedics.
 Therefore, no mandatory overtime was required during our “busier” season.